 Efforts to control ongoing releases across the Site continue, primarily within OU1 and OU4.
 In addition, cleanup of chat piles is continuing.
 Cleanup of Beaver Creek chat piles will be completed in 2019.
-Cleanup of Elm Creek chat piles will begin in 2020 and be completed in 2022.
+Cleanup of Elm Creek chat piles will be completed in 2022.